Misconceptions about HIV/AIDS: Sexual intercourse with an animal will not avoid or cure AIDS

-HIV antibody testing is unreliable
+HIV antibody testing is reliable

 Diagnosis of infection using antibody testing is a well-established technique in medicine.
 HIV antibody tests exceed the performance of most other infectious disease tests in both sensitivity (the ability of the screening test to give a positive finding when the person tested truly has the disease) and specificity (the ability of the test to give a negative finding when the subjects tested are free of the disease under study).
 Many current HIV antibody tests have sensitivity and specificity in excess of 96% and are therefore extremely reliable.
 While most patients with HIV show an antibody response after six weeks, window periods vary and may occasionally be as long as three months.

 Progress in testing methodology has enabled detection of viral genetic material, antigens, and the virus itself in bodily fluids and cells.
 While not widely used for routine testing due to high cost and requirements in laboratory equipment, these direct testing techniques have confirmed the validity of the antibody tests.

 Positive HIV antibody tests are usually followed up by retests and tests for antigens, viral genetic material and the virus itself, providing confirmation of actual infection.